Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Methodology

-We construct $\mathcal{M}_\text{R1-Distill}$ via SFT using reasoning-enhanced legal data.
+\textbf{Supervised Fine-Tuning.} We construct $\mathcal{M}_\text{R1-Distill}$ via SFT using reasoning-enhanced legal data.
 Specifically, we leverage the high-quality reasoning chains generated by DeepSeek-R1~\cite{guo2025deepseek} to construct a dataset pairing legal queries with structured and expert-like reasoning steps.
 The SFT loss is defined as the standard cross-entropy loss over the full reasoning sequence:

-where $\mathcal{D}_{train}$ represents the training dataset, $o = (r, a)$ denotes the complete output containing both reasoning chain and final answer, and $P_{\theta}(r,a | q)$ represents the probability of generating the complete reasoning output given the query and task instruction.
+where $\mathcal{D}_\text{train}$ represents the training dataset and $P_{\theta}(r,a | q)$ represents the probability of generating the complete output containing both reasoning chain and final answer given the query.